 How Do I Contact an Inmate?

-Being in jail is a difficult and lonely experience.
+It is difficult and anxiety-provoking for a family member to find out their loved one has been incarcerated.
+In addition, being in jail is a difficult and lonely experience.
 For this reason, the DOC encourages family members to use the Inmate Locator to find and then contact a loved one in jail.
 If you are unable to visit your loved one in person, there are other ways to stay in contact.

 Phone Calls to Inmates